 A lot of different types of branding can be trademarked, not just logos.
 If your logo contains your company name, you could have two trademark applications to provide proper trademark protection.
 A Trademark Attorney can advise you on whether this is required.

 Other than logos and designs, branding for words or phrases, lettering and numbers, even packaging, colour and shape can be trademarked.

 The process to register your logo as a trademark is complex and can take 8 months, only for it to be determined that it is unable to be registered.
-To make things easier in the long run, it is always a good idea to consult with a Trademark Lawyer, who specialises with the process and completes these activities on a daily basis.
+To make things easier in the long run, it is always a good idea to consult with a Trademark Lawyer, experienced in the process and who completes these activities on a daily basis.
 You do not have to engage the top expert Intellectual Property lawyer, you are however less likely to make costly mistakes if you consult with a a less experienced lawyer.

 To get started, make sure that your logo is clearly distinguishable from the logos of your competition, but also from other logos in your industry.
 If your logo is too similar to a competitor it can cause consumer confusion and the logo would not be registered.

 IP Australia allows you to search logo and trademark databases for any conflicts with other logos.
 The difficulty you will have by doing it yourself, is you won’t know how close or how different you have to be from other word or logo trademarks to not infringe.
 Only a Trademark Lawyer can determine this for you.
 This is a search any Intellectual Property lawyer would do as part of their process, so it helps if you can do this before seeing one.
 But don’t rely on this search yourself.